Skip to main content

 Engineer

-We assume you've already installed Docker on Ubuntu and are familiar with basic Docker operations.
+We assume you have Docker installed on Ubuntu and are familiar with basic Docker operations.

 docker pull pypiserver/pypiserver:latest